bamason2/ttp451-module/docs/coursework/Coursework_3.md

 #### Report / writing style (20%)

-The style of the report and writing is appropriate for a technical document (see the guidance provided by this document on [Report Writing](https://www.lboro.ac.uk/media/wwwlboroacuk/content/library/downloads/advicesheets/Report%20writing.pdf) and includes the sections as outlined within the coursework brief.
+The style of the report and writing is appropriate for a technical document (see the guidance provided by this document on [Report Writing](https://www.lboro.ac.uk/media/wwwlboroacuk/content/library/downloads/advicesheets/Report%20writing.pdf) and includes the topics as outlined within the coursework brief.

 The way in which the report is written is convincing and includes the necessary information to provide a convincing argument for the experimental approach as would be judged by a person reasonably familiar with the topic.